d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 > The following Angular CLI Schematics util functions are based on the Angular CLI version `10.1.1`.

 If you use these functions and they will break in the future, you can check out the [source code changes](https://github.com/angular/angular-cli/tree/master/packages/schematics/angular/utility) for the utility functions and adjust your code.

+## 🕹 Examples and playground on GitHub

+To follow and try out the examples I present you in this article, I [prepared a playground repository on GitHub](https://github.com/d-koppenhagen/schematics-helpers-playground).
+Clone this repo and check out the `README.md` inside to get started with the playground. 🚀

 ## Create an Angular Schematics example project